 At 20, Lucas Hedges is the youngest nominee at this year’s Academy Awards, and his performance in Kenneth Lonergan’s Manchester by the Sea has earned him comparisons with Timothy Hutton, who was also 20 when he was nominated for Robert Redford’s Ordinary People in the same category Hedges finds himself in this year, Best Supporting Actor.
 The son of filmmaker Peter Hedges, who is best known for writing the Leonardo DiCaprio drama What’s Eating Gilbert Grape and directing the Oscar-nominated Pieces of April, Hedges has quickly proven himself a versatile young actor, wry and youthfully sarcastic in Manchester, a part he had to audition for at least five times, and brooding and devastating for his stage debut in Anna Jordan’s Yen, now off Broadway at the Lucille Lortel Theatre.
 (The production closes in a week.)
 In fact, Hedges’ eagerness to tackle emotionally demanding roles underscores a zest for acting that he’s cultivated since he was just a young kid, and so wanted to act that he used to memorize the birthdays of famous child actors.
 We won’t know until Sunday if Hedges will triumph in his category—his competitors are veterans actors like Jeff Bridges and Michael Shannon and newcomer Mahershala Ali of Moonlight—but it is worth remembering Hutton won his year, and he was up against Jason Robards and Joe Pesci, for his performance in Martin Scorsese‘s Raging Bull no less.

+What was the very first thing that you auditioned for?
 The first thing I ever auditioned for was a movie called Extremely Loud & Incredibly Close.
 And, this is kind of a secret, but it came down between me and the one other kid for it, but I didn’t get it, so.
 [Laughs]

+Were you acting a lot at the time?
+Was that something you had wanted to do?
 Well, my dad’s a filmmaker and my mom’s an actress.
 She was the original understudy, actually, for Harper in Angels in America and did the show for about several months while she was pregnant with my older brother.
 And so I grew up obsessed with film and filmmaking.
 IMDb was my first love, but I never considered that it would be a possibility for me to be an actor.
 I was an actor in my dad’s movie [Steve Carrell drama] Dan in Real Life, and I got cut from the movie.

 You were cut?
+I was cut.

+Your father cut you?
 My talking scene was cut, but I’m actually in the last scene of the movie, and I stare directly into the camera at one point.
 There was no reason for me to be in the movie to begin with though; I think he sort of put it in just to be nice to me.

+Yeah.
+And so when you would go on IMDb, what was your search like?
 Okay, this is actually like kind of sad.
 At the time, I memorized child actors’ birthdays.
 I think it was actually just because I really wanted to be like them; I really wanted to be an actor, and the only people I could relate to in the industry I guess were other kids.
 But I’ve had weird talents like that my whole life.
 Like I can say things—if you give me a word, I can say it backwards.
 I can juggle five balls.
 I just I memorize birthdays.
 Like I memorize all my friends’ birthdays as well.
 So it wasn’t the only weird talent I had or just weird obsession I guess.

+So when you did “Extremely Loud & Incredibly Close” you got incredibly close to the part.
+Did you feel frustrated, or did it just spur you onward?
 Well, fortunately enough during the scene test of Extremely Loud & Incredibly Close, there was a producer watching from the next room over on a monitor, and his name was Scott Rudin.
 [The powerful producer who’s again up for an Oscar this year with Denzel Washington’s Fences.]

+Fancy that.
 And that meeting Scott through Extremely Loud is probably the reason why I ended up getting Moonrise Kingdom.
 So, just like a month or two later I had another job and it was a Wes Anderson movie, so I can’t really complain.

 In “Moonrise Kingdom” you were kind of—what would be the word?
 [Laughs] A bully I guess, yeah.